PLEASE CONTRIBUTE TO THE WAPA PAC FUND - CLick Here

 More Guardrails

-The statute says that an employer, hospital, health plan or similar entity can add extra rules or requirements for a PA as a condition of employment or affiliation—meaning even if the state allows something, the employer can demand more
+The statute says that an employer, hospital, health plan or similar entity can add extra rules or requirements for a PA as a condition of employment or affiliation—meaning even if the state allows something, the employer can require more

 Even More Guardrails